 Our newsletter

-Our latest Gibber Gabber was sent out on 9th September.
+Our latest Gibber Gabber was sent out on 2nd February.

-If you would like to submit an article for a future Gibber Gabber, or discuss the possibility of so doing, send an email to the editor
+If you would like to submit an article for a future Gibber Gabber, or discuss the possibility of so doing, send an email to the editor.

 If you are not a member but would like to receive these free newsletters yourself, just sign up.

-Our 2024 classes
+Our 2025 classes

-These cover a wide range of subjects including languages, physical activities, cards & puzzles, and classes related to music, art, literature, history and science.
+We currently run around 90 different courses each term.
+These cover a wide range of subjects including languages, physical activities, cards & puzzles, music, art, literature, history and science.

 Enrol in classes.